You’ve probably heard it already (I certainly go on about it enough): a VPN is one of the best investments you can make

 While it doesn’t have the same global reach (700 servers, 70+ countries) as some of the others, it owns all of its own infrastructure, giving it the edge in performance.
 We’ve used it for years, and it’s been consistently at least a little quicker than the others.

 The app interface is straightforward and easy to use, with support for all the usual suspects (MacOS, Windows, iOS, Android, and more.)
 There’s 24/7 support, and the service has been audited to back up its “no logging” claims.

 VyprVPN is another top performer in China, using a variety of approaches to ensure the service stays available over time.
 The company has been quick to respond to new or more aggressive blocking techniques over the years.

-The company simplified its plan offerings in 2020, so all new subscriptions now include five simultaneous connections instead of three, and the proprietary “Chameleon” technology that helps work around attempted VPN blocking.
+The company simplified its plan offerings in 2020, so all new subscriptions now include five simultaneous connections and the proprietary “Chameleon” technology that helps work around attempted VPN blocking.